 NLIHC suggests eligible activities be limited to:

-- Production and rehabilitation of rental housing affordable to extremely low income households (SUGGESTION). - Up to 33% for operating cost assistance and/or operating cost assistance reserves (SUG allowed by REG).
+- Production and rehabilitation of rental housing affordable to extremely low income households (SUGGESTION). - Up to 33% may be used for operating cost assistance and/or operating cost assistance reserves (SUG allowed by REG).

 SUGGESTION: